 Leverage Your Economics Degree

-As an economics student at St. Norbert, you can apply to gain vital work experience with an internship at the St. Norbert College Center for Economic Analysis.
+As an economics student at St. Norbert, you can apply to gain vital work experience with an internship at the St. Norbert College Center for Business and Economic Analysis.

 You also may wish to broaden your global economic perspective through the college’s extensive study-abroad program.